 As of January 1, 2023, the Company adopted the accounting guidance in ASU 2022-02 Financial Instruments - Credit Losses (Topic 326) Troubled Debt Restructurings and Vintage Disclosures, that eliminates the recognition and measurement of TDRs.
 Upon adoption of this guidance, all loan modifications are evaluated according to the accounting guidance for loan refinancing and restructuring to determine whether the modification should be accounted for as a new loan or a continuation of the existing loan.
-The Company derecognizes the existing loan and accounts for the restructured loan as a new loan if the effective yield on the modifications to the original loan are more than minor.
-If a loan modification does not meet these conditions, the Company carries forward the existing loan's amortized cost basis and accounts for the restructured loan as a continuation of the Company's restructurings involving borrowers experiencing financial difficulty are accounted for as a continuation of the existing loan.
+The Company derecognizes the existing loan and accounts for the restructured loan as a new loan if the effective yield on the modified loan is at least equal to the effective yield for comparable loans with similar collection risks and the modifications to the original loan are more than minor.
+If a loan modification does not meet these conditions, the Company carries forward the existing loan's amortized cost basis and accounts for the restructured loan as a continuation of the existing loan.
+Substantially all of the Company's restructurings involving borrowers experiencing financial difficulty are accounted for as a continuation of the existing loan.